London Independent School District

 London Independent School District is a public school district located in Nueces County, Texas (USA).

 The district, located in Corpus Christi, Texas, has four campuses; London Elementary, which serves students in grades pre-kindergarten through second grade; London Intermediate, which serves students grades third through fifth grade; London Middle, which serves grades sixth through eighth grade, and London High school, which serves ninth through twelfth grade.
 The district's high school opened in 2011, and is a 3A school as of the 2020-2021 enrollment year, and serves 1,290 students in grades Pre-K through 12th.
 LISD contains 98 square miles; with the addition of a new Elementary building, and new Gymnasium wing completed in mid 2020.
 School mascot is a Pirate.

 On July 1, 1991, the Santa Cruz Independent School District merged into London ISD.

 In 2009, the school district was rated "exemplary" by the Texas Education Agency.

+Governance

+London Independent School District elects seven Board of Education members on a four year basis.
+The Board members appoint a superintendent to carry out day-to-day district operations.
+The current Board of Education members are Russell Manning (President), Scott Frazier (Vice-President), Jessica Gutierrez, Michelle Braselton, Blake Chapman, Cara Fines, Rob Leon.
+The current superintendent is Dr. Bill Chapman who was appointed in 2024.